openfisca/openfisca-france-data/README.md

 ## Environment

-OpenFisca-France-Data runs on Python 2.7, but it is being migrated to 3.7.
+OpenFisca-France-Data runs runs on Python 3.7.
+More recent versions should work, but are not tested.

-Backward compatibility with Python 2.7 won't be kept.
+> Backward compatibility with Python 2.7 has been dropped since January 1st, 2019.

 ## Installation